eduardohurtado/task-dashboard-mern/README.md

 Run `npm run dev` for a webpack dev local server.
 Navigate to [http://localhost:3000](http://localhost:3000).
 The app will automatically reload if you change any of the source files, but this mode is only for layout React changes.

+## Run test

+Run `npm test` to execute all the functional and render test configured for the App, if you want to leave the test executer in "watch mode", just run `npm run testw` and all the tests will run automatically when you change any of the source files.

 ## Learn More

 To learn React, check out the [React documentation](https://reactjs.org/).